Next Meeting

 Lodging:

-A set number of rooms will be reserved at The Tugboat Inn with a 10% discount for conference participants.
-Additionally, a block of rooms has been reserved at Brown’s Wharf.
+For a limited amount of time, a set number of rooms are reserved at The Tugboat Inn with a 10% discount for conference participants.
+Additionally, a block of rooms are reserved at Brown’s Wharf until August 25.
 There are numerous accommodations in the area if visitors would like to choose their own lodging.
 Please visit Boothbay Region Chamber of Commerce to understand all lodging options, from camping through resort stays and everything in between.